Shitaolol/Spam_Classifier/README.md

 ### 3. Create the Model :

     a.
-In this we have use an attention model.
+In this we have used an attention model.
     b.
 Used Sparce Cross entropy loss.
 #### What is Attention ?
         In psychology, attention is the cognitive process of selectively concentrating on one or a few things while ignoring others.